THE YEARLY READER

 With everyone healthy for the postseason and Henderson at the top of his game, the A’s—who had won 99 games through all the aches and pains of the regular season—were now ready to shift into juggernaut mode.
 Against the feisty Toronto Blue Jays in the ALCS, the A’s exhibited all their strengths.
-Dave Stewart won two games, closer Dennis Eckersley saved three and Jose Canseco hit a memorably titanic home run into Skydome’s upper deck.
+Dave Stewart won two games, closer Dennis Eckersley saved three and Jose Canseco hit a memorably titanic home run into the upper deck of Toronto’s brand new Skydome.
 But above them all was Henderson, who drove the Blue Jays absolutely crazy—batting .400 (6-for-15) with seven walks, eight runs, two home runs and eight steals.
 Bellicose Blue Jays manager Cito Gaston desperately resorted to mind games toward the end, accusing Oakland players of showboating and cheating, but the A’s laughed him off and took the series in five.

 Unfortunately, that showcase would be upstaged by a more traditional Bay Area phenomenon: The San Andreas Fault.

-The first two games of the World Series reconfirmed how focused the A’s were at purging the ghost of Kirk Gibson, as terrific pitching silenced the Giants’ bats at Oakland by scores of 5-0 and 5-1.
+The first two games of the World Series, baseball’s first intra-market pairing since 1956 when the Yankees and Brooklyn Dodgers squared off, reconfirmed how focused the A’s were at purging the ghost of Kirk Gibson.
+Terrific pitching silenced the Giants’ bats at Oakland by scores of 5-0 and 5-1.